-The major other subsidiary of KBC Group NV is KBC Insurance NV.
-The Issuer co-operates closely with KBC Insurance NV, amongst others, in relation to distribution of insurance products and depends on it for the further implementation of the bank-insurance model.
+The other major subsidiary of KBC Group NV is KBC Insurance NV.
+The Issuer co-operates closely with KBC Insurance NV, amongst others, in relation to the distribution of insurance products and depends on it for the further implementation of the bank-insurance model.

 The Issuer and KBC Insurance NV each have a number of subsidiaries.
-The Issuer's subsidiaries are mainly banking and other financial entities in Central and Eastern Europe and in other selected countries, such as Ireland.
+The Issuer's subsidiaries are mainly banking and other financial entities in Central and Eastern Europe.
 The Issuer also acts as funding provider for a number of its subsidiaries.

-A list of the subsidiaries of the Issuer can be found on pages 170 and following of the Issuer's 2019 Annual Report.
+A list of the subsidiaries of the Issuer can be found on pages 179 and following of the Issuer's 2021 Annual Report.
+A complete list of group companies (included in or excluded from the scope of consolidation) is provided at www.kbc.com > About us > Our structure.